INDAPlus21/AssignmentInstructions/simulation-task-12/README.md

 When I was 13, my chemistry teacher claimed: "Allt är kemi!".
 Well, as simmer who has watched _The Matrix_, I beleive that everything is a mess of bugs and features (the differenses are decided by subjectivity, ideology, and performance-enhancing aids).

-With all the BAS-MATTE, LINALG, and zombified Fysik 1-2, you are ready to take on AD through the lense of simulation.
+With all the BAS-MATTE, LINALG, and zombified Fysik 1-2, you are ready to take on AD through the lense of simulation; in this case, extremely basic simulation.

 _The Nature of Code_ is a 14 week course written by [Daniel Shiffman](https://www.youtube.com/c/TheCodingTrain/featured).
 It covers the basics of physics simulation, including particle systems and flocking behaiviour.
 Your assignment for the next week is to follow and implement one chapter of _The Nature of Code_.
 Yes, this do include the front-end samples.